greeshmavyas/IRS_CS/README.md

 Open command line <br />
 Execute command 'npm install' <br />
 Execute command 'npm start' This will start the application in your default server in http://:3000

+#### 4.To run NLP Model ipynb file
+Do the required pip installations given in 1st ipynb block Execute (Shift+Enter) each block in ipynb after installations